microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 ### API unification

 `flaml.oai.Completion.create` is compatible with both `openai.Completion.create` and `openai.ChatCompletion.create`, and both OpenAI API and Azure OpenAI API.
 So models such as "text-davinci-003", "gpt-3.5-turbo" and "gpt-4" can share a common API.
-When only tuning the chat-based models, `flaml.oai.ChatCompletion` can be used.
+When chat models are used and `prompt` is given as the input to `flaml.oai.Completion.create`, the prompt will be automatically converted into `messages` to fit the chat completion API requirement.
+One advantage is that one can experiment with both chat and non-chat models for the same prompt in a unified API.

 For local LLMs, one can spin up an endpoint using a package like [simple_ai_server](https://github.com/lhenault/simpleAI), and then use the same API to send a request.

+When only working with the chat-based models, `flaml.oai.ChatCompletion` can be used.
+It also does automatic conversion from prompt to messages, if prompt is provided instead of messages.

 ### Caching